Glengarry Glen Ross (film): Production

 Mamet wanted $500,000 for the film rights and another $500,000 to write the screenplay.
-Zupnik agreed to pay Mamet's $1 million asking price, figuring that they could cut a deal with a cable company to bankroll the production.
+Zupnik agreed to pay Mamet's $1 million asking price, figuring that they could make a deal with a cable company to bankroll the production.
 Because of the uncompromising subject matter and abrasive language, no major studio wanted to finance it, even with film stars attached.
 Financing came from cable and video companies, a German television station, an Australian cinema chain, several banks, and New Line Cinema across four years.

-Al Pacino originally wanted to do the play on Broadway, but at the time he was doing another Mamet production, American Buffalo, in London.
+Al Pacino originally wanted to do the play on Broadway, but at the time, he was doing another Mamet production, American Buffalo, in London.
 He expressed interest in appearing in the film adaptation.
 In 1989, Tokofsky proposed a role to Jack Lemmon.
-During this time, Kershner dropped out to make another film RoboCop 2, as did Pacino with Sea of Love.
+During this time, Kershner dropped out to make another film, RoboCop 2, as did Pacino with Sea of Love.
 Alec Baldwin, also attached, was earmarked to play the Roma role vacated by Pacino.
-He reportedly left the project over a contract disagreement, the real reason being Pacino was still being considered for Roma, and would be cast over Baldwin if he elected to accept the role.
-James Foley's agent sent Foley Mamet's screenplay in early 1991, but Foley was hesitant to direct because he "wanted great actors, people with movie charisma, to give it watchability, especially since the locations were so restricted".
+He reportedly left the project over a contract disagreement, the real reason being that Pacino was still being considered for Roma and would be cast over Baldwin if he elected to accept the role.

+James Foley's agent sent Mamet's screenplay to Foley in early 1991, but Foley was hesitant to direct because he "wanted great actors, people with movie charisma, to give it watchability, especially since the locations were so restricted".
 Foley took the screenplay to Pacino, with whom he had been trying to work on a film for years.
-Foley was hired to direct, only to leave the production as well.
+Foley was hired to direct, but would leave the production as well.

 By March 1991, Tokofsky contacted Baldwin and begged him to reconsider doing the film.
 Baldwin's character was specifically written for the actor and the film, and is not in the play.
-Tokofsky remembers, "Alec said: 'I've read 25 scripts and nothing is as good as this.
+Tokofsky remembers, "Alec said, 'I've read 25 scripts and nothing is as good as this.
 OK.
-If you make it, I'll do it'."
-The two arranged an informal reading with Lemmon in Los Angeles.
+If you make it, I'll do it.'"
+The two arranged for an informal reading with Lemmon in Los Angeles.
 Subsequently, the three organized readings with several other actors.
-Lemmon remembered, "Some of the best damn actors you're ever going to see came in and read and I'm talking about names".
-Tokofsky's lawyer, Jake Bloom, called a meeting at the Creative Artists Agency, who represented many of the actors involved, and asked for their help.
-CAA showed little interest, but two of their clients – Ed Harris and Kevin Spacey – soon joined the cast.
+Lemmon remembered, "Some of the best damn actors you're ever going to see came in and read and I'm talking about names."
+Tokofsky's lawyer Jake Bloom called a meeting at the Creative Artists Agency, who represented many of the actors involved, and asked for their help.
+CAA showed little interest, but two of their clients, Ed Harris and Kevin Spacey, soon joined the cast.